RedPitaya/redpitaya-knowledgebase/teaching/Measuring Inductance.rst

 Objective
 ===============
 In this section, we will discuss the measurement of inductance, which is a fundamental property of electrical circuits.
 Inductance is a measure of an object's ability to store electrical energy in a magnetic field, and it is expressed in henries (H).

-**Background**
 Inductance measurement is essential in many areas of electrical engineering, including power transmission, signal processing, and electronic circuit design.
 Inductance measurement can be challenging due to various factors, including stray inductance, parasitic inductance, and measurement instrument limitations.

 Inductors